jackhax/Hawx-Recon-Agent/readme.md

 ## Overview

-This proposal outlines a system for an autonomous Hack The Box (HTB) recon agent that uses a Large Language Model (LLM) to perform intelligent initial triage on a target IP.
+This project outlines a system for an autonomous Hack The Box (HTB) recon agent that uses a Large Language Model (LLM) to perform intelligent initial triage on a target IP.
 The system is Dockerized, includes automatic OpenVPN setup, and performs both static and LLM-assisted follow-up recon including CVE identification.

 ---